 If you have sales and marketing challenges to overcome, then you need an effective sales enablement program.
-More and more companies are jumping on this bandwagon, appreciating the value that comes with syncing their company with the behavior or consumers.
+More and more companies are jumping on this idea, appreciating the value that comes with syncing their company with the behavior of consumers.
+After all, if you’re not actively paying attention to what consumers want, you’re not going to get very far.

-Here's a 6 step strategy to develop an effective program.
-Think of it like going on a dream vacation to your sales goal destination:
+Here's a five step sales enablement strategy to develop an effective program.
+Think of it like going on a dream vacation to your sales goal destination.

 1. Evaluate Your Sales Path